Stencyl/stencylpedia/chapter-3/motion.md

 ## Twisting (Angular Force)

-You can also rotate, or twist, an object with a given force using the “twist” block.
+You can also rotate, or twist, an object with a given force using the "twist" block.
 This is **like twisting the cap off a jar**.

 Much like the distinction between Velocity and Forces, the same kinds of differences between Turning Speed and Twisting apply here.

 The following block twists an actor (under **Actor > Motion**).
-There's, curiously, no notion of gently/sharply here since Box2D does not provide it.
+There's, curiously, no notion of gently/sharply here since Box2D, the physics simulator engine, does not provide it.

 ![](http://static.stencyl.com/pedia2/ch3/motion/image12.png)

 ## Summary

-* An Actor can move in three ways: Set its position, Set its Velocity, Apply a Force to it.
+* An Actor can move in three ways: Set its Position, Set its Velocity, Apply a Force to it.
-* Setting an Actor’s position is like teleporting.
+* Setting an Actor's position is like teleporting.
 * Setting the velocity of an actor makes it move at a constant speed in a given direction.
 * Forces push actors around.
-They're the most natural but the most difficult to get a constant/fixed result from.
+They're the most natural, but the most difficult to get a constant/fixed result from.
-* Direction, Turning Speed and Twisting are the angular equivalents to Position, Velocity and Force.
+* Angular Direction, Turning Speed and Twisting are the angular counterparts of Position, linear Speed and Force.